idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/initialconditions.md

 # Initial Condition System

-A system for initialize field variables (non-linear and auxiliary) prior to execution of a simulation.
+A system for initializing field variables (non-linear and auxiliary) prior to execution of a simulation.

 !---